alu0101557335/ull-vpn-bundle/README.md

 ``sudo bash disconnect-vpn.sh``

-Once this is donde, the VPN will be disconnected. <br>
+Once this is done, the VPN will be disconnected. <br>

 ## Disclaimer
 All the commands that are inside the scripts and the information given here were extracted from the _University of La Laguna VPN Guide (only in Spanish)_ [[1]](#1) and some Google pages (see ref. [[2]](#2)).